Home Software Cybersecurity Risks: How Modern Software is Adapting

 IoT Security

-The proliferation of Internet of Things (IoT) devices introduces new attack vectors.
-Ensuring the security of IoT devices and networks will be crucial to prevent vulnerabilities that could be exploited by cybercriminals.
+The spread of Internet of Things devices opens additional attack surfaces.
+Securing IoT devices and their networks is essential to prevent weaknesses that cybercriminals could exploit.

 Regulatory Compliance